Games Done Quick: History

+Speedrunning records have been set at various GDQ marathons in games including Super Mario Galaxy 2, Superman 64 and Tony Hawk's Pro Skater 3.

 List of marathons

 Awesome Games Done Quick (AGDQ)

-Originally called Classic Games Done Quick (CGDQ), this annual marathon is held every year in early January raising money for the Prevent Cancer Foundation.
+Originally called Classic Games Done Quick (CGDQ), this annual marathon is held every year in early January.
+It raises money for the Prevent Cancer Foundation.

 Summer Games Done Quick (SGDQ)

 Introduced in 2011 as a companion to AGDQ, this marathon is usually held in late June or early July and raises money for Doctors Without Borders.
 Since 2015, the event has typically been held in the Minneapolis–Saint Paul region.

 Special marathons

 Games Done Quick Express (GDQx) is an annual three-day marathon held at TwitchCon since 2018.
-There was no Games Done Quick Express event held in 2020 or 2021 due to the cancellation of TwitchCon those years.
+There was no Games Done Quick Express event held in 2020 or 2021 due to the cancellation of TwitchCon those years, nor was there a Games Done Quick Express event held during the 2022 TwitchCon.

 Frame Fatales is a week-long marathon featuring only women and non-binary runners.
 It started in 2019 as a four-day event and started fundraising for the Malala Fund in 2020.
+As of 2022, the event has been held twice a year in February–March and August as Frost Fatales and Flame Fatales, respectively.